Solve each quadratic equation using the quadratic formula. See Ex... | Channels for Pearson+

 Here are the essential concepts you must grasp in order to answer the question correctly.

 A quadratic equation is a polynomial equation of the form ax² + bx + c = 0, where a, b, and c are constants, and a ≠ 0.
-The solutions to this equation can be found using various methods, including factoring, completing the square, or applying the quadratic formula.
+The solutions to these equations can be found using various methods, including factoring, completing the square, or applying the quadratic formula.
 Understanding the structure of quadratic equations is essential for solving them effectively.

 Recommended video: